 (e) the lawyer or other persons with whom we deal and the level of co-operation of the lawyer’s clients and other persons involved;

-(f) changes in the law; and
+(g) changes in the law; and

-(g) the complexity or uncertainty concerning legal issues affecting your matter.
+(h) the complexity or uncertainty concerning legal issues affecting your matter.

-- We may incur disbursements (being money which we pay or are liable to pay to others on your behalf).
+6.1 We may incur disbursements (being money which we pay or are liable to pay to others on your behalf).
 Disbursements include (without limitation) search fees, registration fees, filing fees, process server fees, expert fees, witness expenses, travel expenses, transcript expenses and barrister’s fees.

-- Unless otherwise stated, disbursements are not included in the Quoted Fee stated in the Quote.
+6.2 Unless otherwise stated, disbursements are not included in the Quoted Fee stated in the Quote.

-- We do not charge you for any internal expenses such as printing, photocopying, postage and telephone.
+6.3 We do not charge you for any internal expenses such as printing, photocopying, postage and telephone.

-7. Commencement of services
+7 Commencement of Services

-- Prior to us commencing work on any Services, you must:
+7.1 Prior to us commencing work on any Services, you must: